Equable/SoundsLike/README.md

 <h2><b><u>Version</u></b></h2>

+>* 1.2: Mobile Responsiveness
+>   * Added mobile scaling to the pages.
+Should no longer overflow and scale to the screen correctly
+>   * Upcoming Updates:
+>       * Adding links to recommended songs and artists in next update
+>       * Clearing code for readibility (ongoing)
+>       * typeahead will be coming within the next week
 >* 1.1: Artist filter
 >   * Added artist filter to the app, can now filter song choice further by adding the artist to the query.
 >   * Added song name to the /almost_there page for confirmation of song selected.